demisto/content-docs/content-repo/extra-docs/packs/Rapid-Breach-Response.md

 This content pack enables security teams to quickly evaluate cyber attack risk using dedicated playbooks for each scenario, such as Hafnium - Exchange 0-day Exploits, SolarStorm, and PrintNightmare.

 ## Pack Requirements
-You must install and configure the **Demisto Rest API** before you start using this pack.
+You must install and configure the **Core Rest API** before you start using this pack.

-### Demisto REST API Integration
+### Core REST API Integration
 The IR Tracking dynamic section is built using the server Rest API and is vital for layout functionality.
-The scripts require that you install the **Demisto REST API** integration and configure an integration instance.
+The scripts require that you install the **Core REST API** integration and configure an integration instance.

 1. In Cortex XSOAR, go to **Settings** > **INTEGRATIONS** > **API Keys**.
 2. Click **Get Your Key**, enter a name for the API key, and click **Generate Key**.
 3. **(IMPORTANT)** Copy and save the API key, you will not be able to access it again.
-4. Go to **Settings** > **INTEGRATIONS** > **Servers & Services** and search for **Demisto REST API**.<br/>
+4. Go to **Settings** > **INTEGRATIONS** > **Servers & Services** and search for **Core REST API**.<br/>
     Note: <br/>
-    In multi-tenant environments the **Demisto REST API** integration should be configured at the parent level and propagated down to the child.
+    In multi-tenant environments the **Core REST API** integration should be configured at the parent level and propagated down to the child.
 5. Click **Add instance** and enter the required information.
     - A meaningful name for the integration instance
-    - The Demisto server URL
+    - The Core Server URL
     - The API key you generated
 7. Click **Test** to make sure that that server and API key are reachable and valid.
 8. Click **Save & exit**.